silently/wsmock/README.md

   if err != nil {
     log.Println(err)
   }
-  runWs(conn)                                          // WebSocket handler -> target of the test
+  wsHandler(conn)                                      // WebSocket handler -> target of the test
 }
 ```

 ## Status

-wsmock is in an early stage of development, API may evolve.
+wsmock is in an early stage of development (API may evolve) but has itself a good test coverage.

-Currently, only Gorilla WebSocket mocks are provided (more WebSocket implementation mocks could be added) with a focus on reading from and writing to the Conn:
+Currently, only Gorilla WebSocket mocks are provided (more WebSocket implementation mocks could be considered) with a focus on reading from and writing to the Conn:

 - that's why we provide mock implementations for the methods: `Close`, `ReadJSON`, `ReadMessage`, `NextReader`, `NextWriter`, `WriteJSON`, `WriteMessage`
 - but other methods (like  `CloseHandler`, `EnableWriteCompression`...) from Gorilla `websocket.Conn` are blank/noop

-*(wsmock itself has a good test coverage, but does not reach 100% because of these blank/noop implementations: they will only be tested when a proper implementation is considered)*
+*(wsmock test coverage does not reach 100% because of these blank/noop implementations: they will only be tested when a proper implementation is considered)*

 ## Installation